kentico-ericd/kontent-google-sheets-add-on/README.md

 ## Setting the headers

 The headers (first row) of your Sheet must contain the code names of the content type's elements.
-If you use the _Generate_ menu of the add-on, these headers will be automatically generated.
+If you use the __Generate Sheet__ menu of the Add-on, these headers will be automatically generated.
 If adding headers manually, you can find the code names of the elements when editing the content type in https://app.kontent.ai.

 ![Code names](img/codename.png)

 In addition to the element code names, the header row should also contain 3 other headers:

 - __name__ (required): The name of the content item to create or update.
-- __external_id__ (optional): The [external](https://docs.kontent.ai/reference/management-api-v2#section/External-IDs-for-imported-content) ID of the content item to update (overrides name header).
+- __external_id__ (optional): The [external ID](https://docs.kontent.ai/reference/management-api-v2#section/External-IDs-for-imported-content) of the content item to update (overrides name header).
 - __language__ (optional): The language of the variant to update.
 This should match the code name of a language in the project’s Localization page, and is case sensitive.
 If a language is not provided, the add-on will get the project's default language using Management API.
 - __currency_format__ (optional): Used to determine how values for Kontent "number" elements are parsed.
 US-formatted strings ("1,500.75") and EU-formatted strings ("1 500,75") are parsed into a valid number based on this setting.
 Should be either `US` or `EU`.
 If omitted or empty, US formatting will be used.